top of page

 • Which owners meet the criteria for reporting?

-Second, amend the operating or shareholder agreement to require all owners to submit the required information and to update the company immediately if there’s any change so the company can file its report.
+(2) Amend the operating or shareholder agreement to require all owners to submit the required information and to update the company immediately if there’s any change so the company can file its report.

 This is a great time to dust off those agreements and see what other changes might need to be made.

-Next, the company will need some new procedures.
-Appoint someone within the company who will be responsible for CTA compliance.
+(3) Appoint someone within the company who will be responsible for CTA compliance.
 They should think about:

 • How the information on its owners should be collected?